 2Rentals in New Zealand

-The most popular (and cheaper) solution among Kiwi students and working holiday makers from all over the world is to share an apartment or house.
+The most popular (and affordable) solution among Kiwi students and working holiday makers from all over the world is to share an apartment or house.
 Your room can be furnished or unfurnished, and all costs are shared (electricity, Internet, etc.) if not already included in the rent.
 Flat-sharing is a great way to meet people when you arrive in a new city.

 Rent is quoted weekly.
 You can check the market rates by region, city and district on the New Zealand Government Tenancy Services page.
-For example, in Auckland Central, the median rent for a room in a shared apartment is NZ$275/week.

 How to find a rental